curadodf/gcdassign/README.md

 5. Variable and activity names were assigned
 6. A second, independent tidy data set with the average of each variable for each activity and each subject was created and exported (tidyset.txt).

-All analysis were conducted in RStudio version 1.1.463.
+All analysis were conducted in RStudio version 1.1.463 on Windows 8 64-bit.
 The 'plyr' package was loaded, version 1.8.4.